 When we travel, we prefer to book suites with two rooms so that the children can go to sleep earlier.
 The resort we chose had large family rooms that had a sliding door between the children's bedroom and parents' bedroom.
-Having a Jacuzzi and ocean view was a bonus.
+Having a Jacuzzi and ocean view were bonuses.

 4. Adult-friendly activities

-It was important to choose a resort that had adult activities too.
+It was important to choose a resort that had adult activities, too.
 This may include aqua aerobics, tennis, dancing, yoga/pilates on the beach or beach/pool volleyball.
-These activities are great for meeting other people too, as well as getting to know the staff.
+These activities are great for meeting other people, and they make for great opportunities to get to know the staff.

 5. Food options